 Children dressed in costumes excitedly running door to door to trick-or-treat, festive decorations like glowing jack-o-lanterns, paper ghosts and dried cornstalks adorning front porches – these are some of the classic hallmarks of Halloween that make the holiday special for kids and adults alike.

 Unfortunately, these Halloween symbols and activities can also present lurking fire risks that have the potential to become truly scary.
 But by planning ahead, you can help make this Halloween a fire-safe one.
-Taking simple fire safety precautions like keeping decorations far away from open flames and using battery-operated candles or glow-sticks in jack-o-lanterns can help ensure your holiday remains festive and fun!
+Taking simple fire safety precautions like keeping decorations far away from open flames and using battery-operated candles or glow-sticks in jack-o-lanterns can help ensure your holiday remains festive and fun.

 Halloween fire facts

-- From 2009-2013, decorations were the item first ignited in an estimated average of 860 reported home structure fires per year.
+- From 2013-2017, an average of 780 home structure fires began with decorations per year.

-Source: NFPA Fire Analysis & Research Division
+Source: NFPA Applied Research

 More NFPA Halloween-related information